 Quiet play will keep your child safely busy so he does not become restless and risk hurting himself.
 Have your child read or draw quietly when he is awake.
 Follow instructions for how much rest your child should get while he heals.

-Ask your child's primary healthcare provider when your child can begin his usual activities.
+Ask your child's healthcare provider when your child can begin his usual activities.

 Give your child a variety of healthy foods: